Employee Management

 Creating an Employee Record

 Employee creation uses a multi-step form that guides you through each section of the profile.
-Steps are validated individually so you can catch issues before submitting.
+When you submit the form, Belvak checks the required fields and takes you back to anything that needs attention.

-- Step 3 - Employment: Set the job title, job level (seniority), hire date, salary, compensation type, salary currency, pay day, pay day of week, and semi-monthly pay days.
+4. Step 3 - Employment: Set the job title, job level (seniority), hire date, salary, compensation type, salary currency, and any pay-day settings that apply to the chosen compensation type.

-- Step 4 - Skills & Documents: Tag the employee with skills, upload documents (PDFs are automatically text-extracted), and set the employee's location.
+5. Step 4 - Skills & Documents: Tag the employee with skills, upload documents, and set the employee's location.
+If you upload a supported resume or CV through this form, Belvak can help fill profile fields with AI.

 Tip: You can skip the compensation step during initial creation and fill it in later by editing the employee record.
 This is useful when onboarding contractors or part-time staff whose terms are still being finalized.